autoplot/documentation/javadoc/org/das2/datum/UnitsConverter.md

-# org.das2.datum.UnitsConverterUnits Converter object performs scale/offset conversions, but can
+# org.das2.datum.UnitsConverter

- also be used any double-to-double conversion, and contains an implementation to chain multiple conversions together.
+Units Converter object performs scale/offset conversions, but can also be used any double-to-double conversion, and contains an implementation to chain multiple conversions together.

 ***
 <a name="IDENTITY"></a>
 # IDENTITY